Lightning Flowers: My Journey to Uncover the Cost of Saving a Life

 From the sterile labs of a medical device manufacturer in southern California to the tantalum and tin mines seized by armed groups in the Democratic Republic of the Congo to a nickel and cobalt mine carved out of endemic Madagascar jungle, Lightning Flowers takes us on a global reckoning with the social and environmental costs of a technology that promises to be lifesaving but is, in fact, much more complicated.

 Deeply personal and sharply reported, Lightning Flowers takes a hard look at technological mythos, healthcare, and our cultural relationship to medical technology, raising important questions about our obligations to one another, and the cost of saving one life.

-Copies of Lightning Flowers will be available November 10th for purchase at the Jackson Hole Book Trader and at bookshop.org.
+Copies of Lightning Flowers are available at Jackson Hole Book Trader and at bookshop.org.

 This is a free event.
 Join us on Zoom: 922 1921 3769